somsubhra88/Obsidian-Vault/Office/Coupon Sequence Diagram.md

 We are sceptical about the system's throughput and latency, except involving RAT; we can do the rest in the allowable duration.
 To get the actual throughput, we need to do a PoC.
 ![[Coupon Sequence Diagram (2).jpeg]]

+1. Where and when are we going to display the personalized coupon?
+On the next load?
+Or right after the page loaded?

+It will be displayed right after the page load, and the coupon platform will show these on the personalized coupon sections.

+2. How fast does this return the personalized coupon?

+I don't have any exact number at this moment, but none of our BU has had any issue with throughput.
+But this time, it involves three more systems - CDNA, RAT and GSP, and throughput may drop slightly.

+3. Will this impact the load page view?
+There might be a performance issue.
+Coupon PF Concern: number of API calls in the Coupon Portal already.
+Coupon PF Concern: number of API calls in the Coupon Portal already

+There may be a delay, but we can do a hardware timing test before estimating the impact.

+4. If it is not real-time, will RIT adjust the update frequency?

+Updation is not real-time; the updation frequency is 1 hour.

+5. Will the request only go to every page load?
+No request on the background?
+Does RIT have a cost model to store the data?

+I don't have any idea.
+Need more clarification.

+6. Does the RL engine have an API that accepts easy_id as input and returns coupons based on the coupon data history inside?

+So far, we have yet to test the linear bandit in real life, but our system can accept the easy id as input and returns coupons based on the model predictions.